golemfactory/golem-architecture/arch-snapshot/arch.md

   Smart Contract on an EVM-compatible blockchain.
 The address at which this contract resides is preconfigured as part of the Payment Driver and not subject to negotiation.
-- zksync – Now obsolete, another Payment Driver build on Ethereum
+- zksync – Now obsolete, another Payment Driver built on Ethereum

 ##### Current Erc20 Payment Driver
 - Requires tokens to be compliant with the ERC20 standard.